cheybah/DiscordBot/README.md

 Feel free to customize the bot by modifying its code.
 For instance, you can change the command prefix, supported image file extensions, or add more features as needed.

 ## Contributing

 Contributions to this project are welcomed!
 If you'd like to contribute, please follow these guidelines:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-3.Make your changes.
+3. Make your changes.
-4.Commit your changes and push them to your fork.
+4. Commit your changes and push them to your fork.
-5.Submit a pull request to the original repository.
+5. Submit a pull request to the original repository.

 ## License